CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 Number System : A number system is a way to represent and express numbers using a specific base or radix

-🔹 Naming Conventions : Rules for naming variables, functions, and classes to keep code clear and consistent
+🔹 Naming Conventions : Rules for naming to keep code clear and consistent

 🔹 Encoding & Character Handling : Converting characters into a specific format for use